rgvlee/EntityFrameworkCore.Testing/README.md

 var mockedDbContext = new MockedDbContextBuilder<TestDbContext>().UseDbContext(dbContextToMock).UseConstructorWithParameters(options).MockedDbContext;
 ```

 There is no requirement to use the Microsoft in-memory provider.
-The following example uses the SQLite in-memory provider for a context with a parameterless constructor:
+The following example uses the SQLite in-memory provider for a db context with a parameterless constructor:

 ```c#
 using (var connection = new SqliteConnection("Filename=:memory:"))